This handy guide explains everything you need to know about the ACAT assessment process and how to apply for aged care funding.

 An ACAT assessment is usually conducted in your home and can take between 1-3 hours, depending on the complexity of your care needs.

 The interview is like a friendly conversation, and there are no forms for you to fill out.
-Some people ask a trusted friend or family member to join them, which is a great idea for people who get overwhelmed by lots of information and questions.
+Some people ask a trusted friend or family member to join them.
+This is a great idea for people who get overwhelmed by lots of information and questions.

 What does an ACAT Assessment cost?